2023 Best Value Allied Health Professions Associate Degree Schools in Illinois

 Full Allied Health Professions at Moraine Valley Community College Report

-With a ranking of #8, College of Lake County did quite well on this year’s best value schools for allied health professions students working on their associate degree.
-College of Lake County is a large public school located in the suburb of Grayslake.
+College of Lake County ranked #8 on this year’s Best Value Allied Health Professions Associate Degree Schools in Illinois list.
+College of Lake County is a large public school located in the large suburb of Grayslake.

-The average tuition and fees for an in-state undergraduate at College of Lake County are $9,842 a year.
+In-state tuition fees for undergraduate students at College of Lake County are $9,842 per year.

-With a ranking of #9, John A Logan College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
-John A Logan College is a small public school located in the suburb of Carterville.
+John A Logan College came in at #9 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in Illinois ranking.
+John A Logan College is a small public school located in the small suburb of Carterville.

-Illinois Central College landed the #10 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-Located in the large suburb of East Peoria, ICC is a public school with a medium-sized student population.
+Illinois Central College came in at #10 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in Illinois ranking.
+Located in the large suburb of East Peoria, ICC is a public college with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at ICC are $9,316 a year.
 Allied Health majors at ICC take out an average of $9,913 in student loans while working on their Associate Degree.

-Read full report on Allied Health Professions at Illinois Central College
+Full Allied Health Professions at Illinois Central College Report

 Best Value Allied Health Professions Colleges in the Great Lakes Region